 If you want to give a knockout presentation that grabs your audience members and keeps them engaged, including imagery is key.
-Visuals can be arranged in a strategic order when it comes to slides, or, if you’re using a platform like Prezi, you can navigate to reveal them at the most opportune moment.
+Presentation images can be arranged in a strategic order when it comes to slides, or, if you’re using a platform like Prezi, you can navigate to reveal them at the most opportune moment.
 Whether you’re creating a slide-based presentation or using Prezi’s structures, one thing’s for sure: the strategic use of images can create an effective, memorable masterpiece that’s sure to win over anyone you present to.

 The best part?
 You can easily find tons of resources for presentation images around the web.
 Check out some of our favorites below!